austral/specification/src/functions.md

 ## Interfaces and Implementations ## {#fn:interface}

+Interfaces and implementations are similar to typeclasses in Haskell and traits in Rust.

+An interface has one, and only one, type parameter.

+When defining an implementation, the supplied type argument must be one of:

+1. A concrete type specifier.
+2. A type variable.
+3. A type constructor applied to a set of distinct type variables.

+These restrictions are similar to those of Haskell 98 typeclasses.

 ### Examples ### {#fn:interface-examples}

 A bare definition of an interface for objects that can be printed to a stream: